Galway Bay fm newsroom – The Department of Agriculture should provide one-to-one workshops with Galway farmers to educate them about the new CAP deal.

 Speaking to Galway Bay fm News, MEP Higgins says the Department’s own inspectors should give CAP workshops.

-Galway Bay fm newsroom – 167 fraud offences were recorded in Galway city in the first five months of this year.
+Galway Bay fm newsroom – House prices in Galway city have risen by 11.6 percent in the past year.

 The average price of a home nationwide is up point 1 per cent between June and September, compared to the second quarter.

 While in Dublin prices are 6 per cent higher than a year previously.

 Daft.ie report author Ronan Lyons has said that the number of homes available to buy is up by over a fifth.

 Local reps to meet with HSE today over future of Clifden District Hospital